 It’s time for a pool party!
 For those of you who have never heard of gazpacho, it is a cold soup that uses raw vegetables blended together.
 Green cucumber tomatillo gazpacho makes refreshing summer fare.
 It is a variation on the raw vegetable mantra as you grill or roast the tomatillos, onions, and jalapenos before tossing them in the blender.

 This juicy pulled pork dish can cook while you and your guest are out for a swim!
 This dish is as rich in flavors as it is in sauces.
-First, you marinate the pork.
-You add an enchilada sauce at the end and serve it with a tomatillo sauce.
+First, you marinate the pork and you add a green enchilada sauce at the end.
 The tomatillos perfectly balance the sweetness and spiciness of the pork.

 A recipe to be enjoyed by both adults and kids on your next cookout!
 It turns out even brats can benefit from some Southwestern infusion.
 In fact, you can even serve these brats on a warmed tortilla.
 The tomatillos cut down on the sweetness you may find in other relishes.